-On 13 May 2011, orphan designation (EU/3/11/860) was granted by the European Commission to Institut de la Vision, France, for adeno-associated viral vector containing the human NADH dehydrogenase 4 gene for treatment of Leber's hereditary optic neuropathy.
+On 13 May 2011, orphan designation (EU/3/11/860) was granted by the European Commission to Institut de la Vision, France, for adeno-associated viral vector containing the human NADH-dehydrogenase-4 gene for treatment of Leber's hereditary optic neuropathy.

 - What is Leber's hereditary optic neuropathy?

 Leber's hereditary optic neuropathy is a hereditary disease of the optic nerve, the nerve at the back of the eye that transmits signals to the brain.
-The disease is due to mutations in the mitochondrial genes which render the mitochondria, the energy-producing components within cells, unable to work properly.
-Patients inherit the mutation from their mother.
+The disease is due to mutations in the mitochondrial genes that render the mitochondria, the energy-producing components within cells, unable to work properly.
+Patients inherit the mutation from their mothers.
 While all children of an affected mother carry the mutation, not all are affected by the disease.
 Those who are affected (about 80% of the sons and half of the daughters) rapidly lose their sight over a period of few months by their mid-twenties.
 The reason why patients start to lose their sight is unclear, but environmental and lifestyle factors such as smoking or alcohol consumption may play a role.

 Leber's hereditary optic neuropathy is a long-term debilitating disease because of the visual loss and development of blindness.

 - What is the estimated number of patients affected by the condition?